East Asia Workshop: Politics, Economy and Society presents

 “Authoritarian Hawks: Authoritarianism as Microfoundations for Hawkish Foreign Policy Preferences in China”

 Analyst at Program on Political Violence (PPV) at CPOST

 University of Chicago

 Pick Lounge, 5828 South University Ave.

-The East Asia Workshop is sponsored by the Council on Advanced Studies in Humanities and Social Sciences and Center for East Asian Studies.
+The East Asia Workshop is sponsored by the Council on Advanced Studies in Humanities and Social Sciences.
 Persons with disabilities who believe they may need assistance please contact the student coordinator in advance.